The infrared spectrum

 - Windows, glasses: not very transparent for IR light thus on an IR photo we cannot see through windows, they appeared to be dark or black surfaces.

 - Sunglasses: interestingly IR can pass through plastic sunglasses as it was just air, which gives us some exciting possibilities for portrait photography.
-In an IR photo they look like normal glasses.
+On an IR photo they look like normal glasses.

-- Soft lights: even if we shoot in a very sunny day, IR lights are very soft, again exciting possibilities for (ghostly) portrait photography.
+- Soft lights: even if we shoot on a very sunny day, IR lights are very soft, exciting possibilities for (ghostly) portrait photography.

 - Cotton clothes: IR light can go through cotton clothes, yes we can see underneath with IR photography, but don’t get any ideas.